 For example, it is standard practice to keep the title tags shorter than 55-60 characters.
 For a fuller list of rules for optimizing your titles and headers, check this article out.

-As for revisiting your content strategy, make sure you revise your titles, headers, and other elements once your keyword strategy is updated, since the HTML elements are closely related to keywords.
+As for revisiting your content strategy, make sure you revise your titles, header tags, and other elements once your keyword strategy is updated, since the HTML elements are closely related to keywords.

 In all other cases when Google or other popular search engines update their ranking algorithms, revisiting your website SEO strategy and adjusting your descriptions, titles, and headers is an absolute must.

 Creating fresh new content is obviously one of the most important steps not just for your SEO improvement but for the maintenance and sustainability of your website.